4gus71n/ThumbnailApp/README.md

 I used a simplified version of [Fernando Cejas Clean Architecture](http://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/).
 I got rid of a couple of layers and the project isn't split in data, domain and presentation.
 Mainly I just kept the UseCases, the Repository pattern (although isn't 100% a repository pattern, lazy guilt there) and the MVP architecture.

 #Technologies that I used
+- Picasso: To load the images fron the web through a simple API.
 - Dagger: To make the dependency injection.
 - Android SDK components: Just a RecyclerView with a GridLayoutManager.
 - Retrofit + OkHttpClient: To perform the HTTP requests.